Gyanreyer/react-hover-video-player/CONTRIBUTING.md

 Tests are written using [jest](https://github.com/facebook/jest) and [react-testing-library](https://github.com/testing-library/react-testing-library).

-- `npm run test` will run all tests once
+- `npm run test` will run all tests once.

 - `npm run test:watch` will continually re-run tests as you make changes.

+- `npm run test:release` will perform a webpack build (`npm run build`) and then run all tests on the resulting release-ready version of the component for smoke testing purposes.
+Note that this is much slower and does not perform coverage testing, so you will almost always want to stick with `npm run test`.

  **100% code coverage for tests is required**.
 If you make a change, you must add a test accordingly.